nih-fmrif/git-training/session_3/README.md

 All of this will be on the RStudio terminal.

 **NOTE:** Here we've created an organization called [NIMH-DSST-git-training](https://github.com/NIMH-DSST-git-training) and the repositories that y'all create in teams will be within this organization GitHub account.
+It's important that each team picks a unique name for their team repo on GitHub (or remote)

 **Key Difference:** You'll create your local repository just like in previous sessions.
 The only difference here is that, on GitHub, you'll create a remote repository from the *organization GitHub account* [NIMH-DSST-git-training](https://github.com/NIMH-DSST-git-training) rather than your *personal GitHub account*.

-**Note about unique repo names**

 Also, the commands that Dustin will execute will appear under **Dustin:** and commands that I'll execute on my copy of the account will be appear under **Arsh:**.
 Commands that we'll both execute will appear under **Dustin and Arsh: **

 Y'all can divide up the same chunks amongst yourselves.

-**Dustin and Arsh: **
+**Dustin:**

 ```shell
 # create a local repository